davidleger95/davejs/content/blog/conquering-remote-communication-with-loom.md

 - " remote"
 - loom
 draft: false
-title: Conquering Remote Communication with Loom
+title: "Conquering Remote Communication with Loom \U0001F9F5"
 description: Loom is a great tool for quick and easy remote knowledge sharing with video.
 This is how I started using Loom to communicate more effectively with my coworkers in different timezones.